superluminar-io/godays-workshop/website/content/lab3/_index.md

 - Inject the DynamoDB table via environment variables
 - Using path parameters with API Gateway and Lambda
 - Generate a short unique ID for the URL
+- Run the integration test to see if your service works as expected

 ### Use the aws-sdk-go with DynamoDB